cloudblue/connect-workflows/subscriptions/t-9-resume.md

 # Subscription Resumption
 ## Description
 This transition indicates that a resume request was created and approved.
 Therefore, the system reactivates a suspended subscription and assigns *Active* status to it.
+In case Vendors reject a resume request, this subscription stays in the *Suspended* state.
 Note that resume requests are available in case the **Administrative Hold** capability is enabled.
 Refer to the [Connect community portal](https://connect.cloudblue.com/community/modules/products/capabilities/) to learn more about capability attributes.
 ## Prerequisites
 A subscription with the [Suspended](s-e-suspended.html) status.